gdbooks/LegacyOpenGL/Chapter5/color.md

 # Where render color comes from
 This page is a straight up rip of [Steve Baker's OpenGL Lighting](http://www.sjbaker.org/steve/omniv/opengl_lighting.html) tutorial.
 Some of this stuff we've already covered and will serve as a review, other information might be brand new.
+Think of this as a one page cheat-sheet for lighting.

+## Introduction

 Many people starting out with OpenGL are confused by the way that OpenGL's built-in lighting works - and consequently how color functions.
 I hope to be able to clear up some of the confusion.
 What is needed to explain this clearly is a flow chart: